Peace Literacy Programs

 The year will include four 6-8 week sessions and a weeklong summer camp.

 When teens sign up for a 6-8 week session, please make every effort to be present for all meetings.
+Participation and attendance is vital to our success!

 Any teen interested in joining us needs to fill out an application (online or by mail) before they may participate in TIPS.